 Taroona Primary School fully utilises available digital technologies to enhance student learning and engagement.
-All students and teachers at our school start the school year with their own personal device.
+A range of devices are allocated to each class to assist students with capturing, documenting and sharing their learning.
 Our teachers employ contemporary, research-based learning design skills within their classroom programs to assist with engaging our students, as well as provide them with the tools they need to learn ‘anywhere, anytime’.

 Our school is digitally connected in all aspects of its operations and related learning platforms, by using effective classroom and online learning portals for students, teachers and parents.

-Your child will be asked to agree to use digital technologies responsibly at school through the parent and/or student signing of an ICT User Agreement.
+Your child will be asked to agree to use digital technologies responsibly at school through the parent and/or student signing of an ICT User Agreement each year.
 Parents should be aware that the nature of the Internet means that full protection from inappropriate content cannot always be guaranteed.